-A driving test is carried out by the RMS at a local motor registry in order to adhere to their licence system requirements.
+A driving test is carried out by Transport for NSW at a local Service NSW centre in order to adhere to their licence system requirements.
 The tests are practical driving test with eight fail items.
 You must successfully pass all fail items to pass the test.
 A modified licence will be issued after three failed attempts.
 This test must be completed prior to you turning 85, and then every two years thereafter.
 A driving assessment is carried out by a licensed driving instructor with a senior assessor qualification.
 These assessments are usually conducted from your home and on your local streets.
-You can have as many assessments as you like on the proviso you don't perform a serious fail based on the RMS standards.
+You can have as many assessments as you like on the proviso you don't perform a serious fail based on the TfNSW standards.

 These assessments must be completed prior to you turning 85, and then every two years thereafter.

-What do I need to know about the RMS licence system?
+What do I need to know about the older driver licensing system?

 An unrestricted licence requires you to complete a practical driving test or assessment every two years.